Probiotics for Horses: Gut Health, Digestion, and Performance

 Horse Diarrhea Causes: What Loose Manure Can Mean in Horses

 Horse diarrhea can have multiple causes, including sudden feed changes, stress, hindgut imbalance, excess starch, dehydration, or broader digestive disruption.
-In many cases, loose manure reflects instability in the horse’s digestive system rather than a single isolated issue, which is why understanding gut health, microbial balance, and feeding patterns is so important.
+In many cases, loose manure reflects instability in equine gut health rather than a single isolated issue, which is why understanding microbial balance and hindgut fermentation is so important.

 Quick Answer: What Causes Diarrhea in Horses?